SysPoe/train-wiki/docs/Train-Spotting/Best-Lines.md

 ## Rosewood

-NGRs are not allowed west of Ipswich, so there is mostly IMUs, SMUs, and EMUs on the Rosewood line.
+On the Rosewood line, the NGR trains are too long for the platform, forcing passengers into the front three cars, otherwise they would step and fall onto the tracks<sup>\[1\]</sup>.
+Therefore, there is mostly IMUs, SMUs, and EMUs on the Rosewood line.

 ## Ipswich / Caboolture / Nambour